-Cosimo returns to florence while Rinaldo is held for trial on treason and tyranny.
-Cosimo is visited by an unexpected guest, The Pope.
-Cosimo convince the signoria to exile Rinaldo.
-The night before ...
+Cosimo returns to Florence while Rinaldo is held for trial on treason and tyranny.
+Cosimo is visited by an unexpected guest, the Pope.
+Cosimo convinces the Signoria to exile Rinaldo.
+The night before...

 The year is 872, and many of the separate kingdoms of what we now know as England have fallen to the invading Danes, leaving the great kingdom of Wessex standing alone and defiant under the...
 See full summary »

 It was the age of Da Vinci and Michelangelo, of enlightened creativity and unparalleled intellectual achievement.
 But it was also the age of Machievelli, of rampant lawlessness, incessant ...
 See full summary »